breeze-sandbox/breeze-next/README.md

 5. Test more

 ## Build using WebPack
 Run `npm run build`.
-This will create a breeze.core.js file in the \build dir.
+This will create a breeze.core.js file in the '\build' dir.

+## Build API Docs
+Run `npm run tsdocs`.
+This will create a '\docs' dir. click on the 'index.html' in this folder to see the docs.

 ## Breaking changes
 Api is almost identical to the original but small changes are noted below: